Family income benefit (FIB) pays out over time

 Family income benefit is another type of life insurance designed to pay regular instalments if you were to die.
-In comparison to the usual lump sum you would receive from a life insurance policy, it’s easier to manage and budget, especially for something as important as childcare.
+Compared to the usual lump sum you would receive from a life insurance policy, it’s easier to manage and budget, especially for something as important as childcare or education.

 This type of protection is for those who are looking for their loved ones to receive a steady income rather than one lump sum.